Glischrochilus hortensis: Distribution

+Glischrochilus hortensis is a widespread Euro-Siberian species.

 It is one of the three species of Glischrochilus found in the United Kingdom and has a wide distribution in England, Wales, and Scotland.

+Habitat

-HabitatGlischrochilus hortensis is often found in woodland, particularly near exuding tree sap.
+Glischrochilus hortensis is often found in woodland, particularly near exuding tree sap.
 It feeds on the tree sap and over-ripe fruit.
 A survey in Turkey in 2013 caught specimens in aerial traps baited with beer in a mixed broadleaved and coniferous tree forest.

 It is active all-year round, but most often found in the months April to October.